JarvensivuS/Billing-System/README.md

 ![f7b12ac89cbb54ae224e0c63903b30b5](https://user-images.githubusercontent.com/47556122/213910228-9b08ee94-6190-4ea5-825e-5774434f6041.gif)
 #
-After the prodcuts have been added we fill our the payees information, see our total price of 1574.6e in this case and are ready to print the bill.
+After the products have been added we fill he payees information, see our total price (in this case 1574.6e) and are ready to print the bill.

 ![image](https://user-images.githubusercontent.com/47556122/213910721-8f6fb176-8b39-4ba6-b96e-6d50c65536ac.png)
 #